 1. Do you have facilities for kids?

 We have a minimum-age policy which is 16 years and over.
-The age limit drops to 12 years and over during the following periods: Easter - April 8 to May 1, 2012; Summer - June 10 to September 4, 2012 and Christmas - December 7 to 27, 2012.
-These dates are the same for 2013, with the exception of Easter - March 24 to May 1.
+The age limit drops to 12 years and over during the following periods: Easter – March 28 to April 25, 2015; Summer – June 14 to September 5, 2015 and Christmas – December 6 to 28, 2015.
+These dates are subject to change for 2016.

 2. Do you cater for handicapped persons or have handicap facilities?

 The BodyHoliday at LeSPORT is not totally wheelchair accessible.
-There are elevators, but in most areas there are steps and ramps.
+There are elevators, but in most areas here there are steps and ramps.
 Therefore, a handicapped person may find it difficult to get around comfortably in most areas.
-However, we do our best to assist our handicapped clients on wheelchairs in getting around to specific areas of the resort.
+However, as a leading luxury Caribbean hotel we do our best to assist our handicapped clients on wheelchairs in getting around to specific areas of the resort.

 3. What types of current or electrical outlets are used in St. Lucia?

-British three-pin 220-volt outlets are standard on the island.
+British three-pin 220-volt outlets are standard on the island of St. Lucia.
 Most rooms are also equipped with American 110-volt outlets.
 If there is no 110-volt outlet in a room, transformers and/or adaptors may be obtained from the concierge.
 You are also welcome to bring along any adapters that you may need.

 4. How close is the Hotel to the beach?